jacobalberty/unifi-docker/README.md

 You can pass in environment variables using the `-e` option when you invoke `docker run...` See the `TZ` in the example above.
 Other environment variables:

+* `SYSTEM_IP`
+This is the IP address the controller will use for inform host during adoption.
+This should match IP address of the host, reachable from devices (eg. local, not docker address).
+If not set, internal docker IP will be used and devices will most likely to adopt.

 * `UNIFI_HTTP_PORT`
 This is the HTTP port used by the Web interface.
 Browsers will be redirected to the `UNIFI_HTTPS_PORT`.